Protecting The Rights Of New Jersey Injury Victims

 - Damages from a personal injury claim include physical injury, which may or may not be permanent, and in catastrophic personal injury, the same includes death.

 - The plaintiff or injured individual must prove that he or she suffered the harm as a result of someone else’s negligence and as a result of that negligence, he or she suffered damages.

 Personal Injury Damages

 Damages are generally proven through the use of medical records and the testimony of the treating physician, and they are further corroborated by witnesses such as family members or other individuals close to the plaintiff.

 - A personal injury recovery, which is compensation for the injury, may come about either as a settlement of the claim or as a result of a trial on the claim.
 The claim may settle prior to a complaint being filed.
 The claim may also settle after the complaint is filed and before trial.
 If the claim is not settled before trial, a trial will take place and then the jury renders verdict.
 The jury will reach a verdict based on the evidence that is offered in trial.
 Compensation for the injury is based upon physical and mental suffering, both temporary and permanent.

 - A personal injury recovery for permanent injury and pain and suffering is tax-free under the current law.

 - As with any type of litigation, the most important factors in selecting an attorney to handle your claim are experience and a complete understanding of all issues that may arise in the personal injury context.
-Frank S. Gaudio Esq. of Miller & Gaudio PC has been recognized for having such experience and understanding, both by meeting the rigorous requirements of the National Board of Trial Advocacy and being recognized as a Certified Civil Trial Attorney by the New Jersey Supreme Court.
+Frank S. Gaudio Esq. of The Law Office of Miller & Gaudio PC has been recognized for having such experience and understanding, both by meeting the rigorous requirements of the National Board of Trial Advocacy and being recognized as a Certified Civil Trial Attorney by the New Jersey Supreme Court.